Blackwater to Wokingham walk

 If you are doing the alternative start (from Crowthorne), start at §E.

-- Leave the station on a path alongside Station Approach, crossing the River Blackwater and entering Shepherd Meadows Nature Reserve on the Blackwater Valley Path (BVP).
-Go all the way through the reserve (optionally detouring off the BVP through some of the meadows).
+- Go out along Station Approach (crossing the A30 if arriving from Guildford).
+Follow the access road across the River Blackwater and enter Shepherd Meadows Nature Reserve, joining the Blackwater Valley Path (BVP).
+Go all the way through the reserve (optionally detouring through some of the meadows).
 Stay on the BVP as it crosses the railway and continues alongside the river to Swan Lane.
 Turn right onto the road, then in 400m take a footpath on the left going alongside the railway embankment to Sandhurst High Street.

 Arriving from Guildford

-- Leave the platform near the back of the train.
-Go out onto White Hart Parade and up steps to the A30 (London Road).
-Turn left onto the pathway alongside the main road and cross the railway.
-After going past the station car park follow the path across the River Blackwater, then round to the left alongside Station Approach.
+- Leave the platform near the back of the train and go up steps to the A30 (London Road).
+Turn left onto the pathway alongside the main road, crossing over the railway and later merging with the station access road.

 Arriving from Reading/Wokingham

-- Ignore a path on the left going back across the river into a business park.
-Where Station Approach swings round to the right, veer left past a vehicle barrier into Shepherd Meadows Nature Reserve? on the Blackwater Valley Path?
+Follow Station Approach across the River Blackwater and round to the left.
+Where the road swings right veer left past a vehicle barrier into Shepherd Meadows Nature Reserve? on the Blackwater Valley Path?
 (BVP).
-Almost immediately there is a wooden kissing gate leading into a meadow on the right.
+In 25m there is a wooden kissing gate on the right.
+Unless the meadow looks waterlogged, the suggested route is to go through this gate onto a clear path through it.

-- After rejoining the BVP follow it across the river on a footbridge: you will be following it for around 1 km through the rest of the nature reserve.
-After 400m the path briefly splits and you can take either fork; they rejoin 150m later.
-Ignore a footbridge across the river here (leading to the reserve car park) to keep the river on your right, soon going through a kissing gate on the path.
+- After the two routes rejoin follow the BVP across the river on a footbridge and through the rest of the nature reserve, around 1 km.
+After 400m the path briefly splits and you can take either fork.
+After they rejoin ignore a footbridge across the river (which leads to the reserve car park) to keep the river on your right.

 - Follow the tree-lined riverside path for 750m, later with paddocks behind a long wooden fence on your left.
 The path eventually comes out onto a road (Swan Lane).
 Turn right to cross the river for the last time and continue along the road past a large water treatment works, partially screened behind trees.